Shelter Closure for the Holiday Season

 • Gift cards to PETCO, PetSmart, Pet Supplies Plus, & Green DogGoods

-• Aluminum cans, cell phones, laptops, iPods, empty ink & toner cartridges
+• Aluminum cans, cell phones, laptops, computer towers, iPods, ink jet cartridges (not toner)

 * We do not take comforters or pillows.
 (Some of our dogs like to chew the stuffing out of them.)